Baked Beans Nutrition Facts: Calories, Macros & Health Benefits

 Yes, baked beans are suitable for vegetarian diets.

-Track Your Nutrition with Gram
+Track your nutrition with Gram

 Nutrition data sourced from USDA FoodData Central.
 Track baked beans and thousands of other foods with the Gram app.